 Christ Church Prayer List

-In the Anglican Cycle of Prayer, we pray for The Anglican Church of Australia, and the Most Reverend Philip Leslie Freier, Archbishop of Melbourne and Primate of Australia.In the Diocese of New York, we pray for +Michael our Presiding Bishop, + Andrew, + Allen, and + Mary our Bishops; Trevor + our Rector, and the Church of the Resurrection, Manhattan.
+In the Anglican Cycle of Prayer, we pray for the Anglican Church of Hong Kong Sheng Kung Hui and The Most Rev. Paul Kwong.In the Diocese of New York, we pray for +Michael our Presiding Bishop, + Andrew, + Allen, and + Mary, our Bishops; Trevor + our Rector, and St. Bartholomew's Church, White Plains.